Medical Billing & Coding Schools Online with Financial Aid

 Association of Schools of Allied Health Professions Scholarship (ASAHP) of Excellence

 This ASAHP program recognizes academic excellence and future leadership potential for outstanding healthcare students.
-The organization also gives the Elwood Scholar, a second scholarship for the most outstanding Scholarship of Excellence recipient.
-Students must complete at least one term and be enrolled in a degree-granting program.
+The organization awards an additional scholarship (along with the title of Elwood Scholar) for the most outstanding Scholarship of Excellence recipient.

 AvaCare Medical Scholarship

-The scholarship from AvaCare medical services and equipment provider recognizes outstanding students pursuing medical degrees who have demonstrated acts of kindness.
-Winners are chosen by a panel and from online voting.
-Winners must be U.S. citizens or have a permanent resident card, be high school seniors or college/university enrollees, and have a 3.0 GPA.
+This scholarship offered by medical services and equipment provider AvaCare recognizes outstanding students pursuing degrees in the medical field who have demonstrated acts of kindness.
+Winners are chosen by a panel and through online voting.

 - Amount: $1,000